California and New Jersey

 The Chair of the House Financial Services subcommittee on Diversity and Inclusion, Congresswoman Joyce Beatty (D-OH), introduced the “Ensuring Diverse Leadership Act” in 2019, garnering passage through the House.
 The legislation guarantees that at least one gender-diverse and ethnically-diverse candidate is interviewed when there is a vacancy among the Federal Reserve Regional Bank presidents.
 Beatty has said that she will seek to pass similar legislation that applies to investment advisers and asset managers.

-California’s freelance writers used social media to challenge the creator of AB 5, Assemblywoman Lorena Gonzalez, about parameters of the bill that limit the number of pieces a freelancer can write for a particular outlet in a year.
+California’s freelance writers have used social media to challenge the creator of AB 5, Assemblywoman Lorena Gonzalez, about parameters of the bill that limit the number of pieces a freelancer can write for a particular outlet in a year.
 Freelancers have called for meetings with the regulator and are likely to champion court challenges to have parts of the law changed or removed.